sanatankafle12/cvat-pose-estimation-automation/README.md

 ## Custom CVAT with Pose Estimation

-This repository is a modified version of the  [CVAT](https://github.com/cvat-ai/cvat) , adapted to run a custom pose estimation model.
+This repository needs to be used in conjunction with [CVAT](https://github.com/cvat-ai/cvat) , adapted to run a custom pose estimation model.
 Modifications

 This version includes:
     A custom pose estimation model integrated for specific annotation tasks.
+You'll need to clone the CVAT repo and this repo.
+In the CVAT repo, you'll see a serverless folder just like in this.
+Just add this repo's directory to the corresponding directory in CVAT.

 ## License